A new update released for Halo Infinite today, and with it, we get a new (old) game mode: Assault!

 https://haloquery.com/matches?gamertag=OpTicFormaLMatt,deadzZzone,Luciid TW,Trippy

 So uh, what gives GravlLift, how could you forget about Cloud9, Dark Inside, and Pure?
-Well... there's a catch to this trick: the first gamertag in the list needs to have their privacy settings set such that their games searchable, and unfortunately, at the time of writing this, all of the players on those teams... don't.
+Well... there's a catch to this trick: the first gamertag in the list needs to have their privacy settings set such that their games are searchable, and unfortunately, at the time of writing this, all of the players on those teams... don't.
 You can still get to a match that they played against one of the other teams, you just can't list their own full custom game histories.

 Anyways, I'm off to Seattle.
 If you see a pair of dudes rocking old school Instinct/Final Boss hockey jerseys, that's my brother and I. Feel free to say hello, I love talking to the people who use the site!